discourse/logster/README.md

   - Don't crash out logging routine if redis is down or stderr is closed
 - 2015-06-10: Version 0.8.2
   - Add hostname and process_id to env on all messages
+- 2015-06-16: Version 0.8.3
+  - Chained loggers now respect chain ignore
+  - Add hostname and process_id to env on all messages